 It is difficult to recognize because this place… has no proper entrance or exit.
 Following the instructions of the locals, we found the “lonely tree” in the afternoon, the car stopped on the other side of the road, had to walk through a dangerous bend because of limited visibility, and even go through the temporary raised barrier of the main road.
 The “lonely tree” sign appeared and the owner was sitting there, charging each visitor 20,000 VND to come in and take photos.

-Quite a few young tourists lined up waiting for their turn to take photos.
+Quite a lot of young tourists lined up waiting for their turn to take photos.

 And this is the work many people are looking forward to.

-The owner here said that in the past, there were quite a few households in this area that did spontaneous business with this form of taking check-in photos, but later they were all cleared out because they caused traffic insecurity when too many tourists gathered at the dangerous bend.
-His family is the only one that can survive because they have stuck to protecting the forest here for decades.
+The owner here said that in the past, there were quite a few households in this area that did spontaneous business with this form of taking check-in photos, but later they were all cleared because it caused traffic insecurity when too many tourists gathered at the dangerous bend.
+His family is the only one that survives because they have stuck to protecting the forest here for decades.
 The "lonely tree" of Sa Pa has therefore become truly lonely.
-Although it is not the peak season now, he still "sells tickets" to about 20-30 people every day, selling drinks and garden fruits, which is enough to earn an income to cover his living expenses.
+Although it is not the peak season now, he still "sells tickets" to about 20-30 people every day, and sells drinks and garden fruits, which is enough to earn a living.

 Source link